JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```@repl lab01_base
 polynomial(aexp, x) - exp(x)
 ```
-The apostrophes in the previous sentece are on purpose, because implementation of `exp` also relies too on a finite sum, though much more sophisticated than the basic Taylor expansion.
+The apostrophes in the previous sentence are on purpose, because implementation of `exp` also relies on a finite sum, though much more sophisticated than the basic Taylor expansion.

 ```@raw html
 </p></details>